 Employers should reevaluate their current arbitration agreements or consider whether to adopt an agreement in light of the Court’s ruling in Epic Systems.
 Arbitration agreements with class- and collective-action restrictions can be effective tools in managing risk of high-cost employment litigation, including under wage-hour statutes such as the Fair Labor Standards Act.
 Many employers find that defense costs in FLSA collective actions dwarf any exposure for unpaid wages.
 In these cases, defense costs and the possibility of payment of the claimants’ attorneys’ fees can be the tail that wags the dog, disproportionately driving up the value of claims and forcing larger settlements.
 Some employers use collective-action waivers in an attempt to level the playing field and to obtain an opportunity to defend in a forum that may be less costly.

 At the same time, employers should understand, however, that arbitration may give claimants significant advantages that are not available in court litigation, including limits on costs and fees applicable to claimants and the imposition of arbitrator fees and other costs on employers.

 Timothy M. McConville is a labor and employment attorney and President of Praemia Law, PLLC, in Reston, Virginia.
-Mr. McConville may be reached at 703-483-2407 or email@example.com.
+Mr. McConville may be reached at 703-483-2407, ext.
+1 or firstname.lastname@example.org.
 Follow him on Linked In and Twitter @worklawguy.